-In this activity, you will make a paper model of a recombinant plasmid that contains a gene for a human therapeutic protein-in this case, insulin.
+In this activity, you will make a paper model of a recombinant plasmid that contains an insulin gene.
 You have three tasks:

 - 1. Cut the plasmid and the human DNA with the appropriate restriction enzyme - 2.
 Insert the insulin gene into the plasmid DNA - 3.
 Determine which antibiotic you would use to identify bacteria that have taken in the plasmid